iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 ## Sequence generation
-It is used to create sequence of elements in a vector. `seq()` function takes length and difference between values as optional argument.
-In a code below, I take elements in the range 1 to 5 in the interval of 1.5.
+It is used to create a sequence of elements in a vector.
+The `seq()` function takes length and the difference between values as optional arguments.
+In the code below, I took elements in the range from 1 to 5 with an interval of 1.5.

 Example:
 ```R